 How do wellness and sustainability contribute to a more holistic approach to living and how does House of Good People embody this approach in its vision and mission?

-How nice it would be if we could all prioritize wellness and a holistic way of living!
+How nice it would be if we could all prioritise wellness and a holistic way of living!
 As multidimensional beings, it is so important to understand the significance of education and consciousness in creating a greater awareness of this truth.
 It is my hope that through House of Good People, we can make a valuable contribution towards promoting this awareness.

 Can you describe some of the traditional techniques used in the creation of House of Good People's products?